 What if I said that the answer to “How to use AI for lead generation?” is no longer a question of painstaking coding?
 What if I said that building a conversational lead generation bot has to be neither costly nor time-consuming?

-In other words, any marketer, freelancer or advertising agency can independently, and in a timely-manner create and launch campaigns driven by an intelligent chatbot for their company or client.
+In other words, any marketer, freelancer, or advertising agency can independently, and in a timely manner create and launch campaigns driven by an intelligent chatbot for their company or client.

-And I – a content marketer with zero to none coding experience – am going to show you how to build a conversational AI lead generation chatbot that not only engages potential customers but also helps you generate leads by personalizing and streamlining the communication.
+And I – a content marketer with zero to no coding experience – am going to show you how to build a conversational AI lead generation chatbot that not only engages potential customers but also helps you generate leads by personalizing and streamlining the communication.

 No-code tools like Landbot empower marketers and freelancers to create intelligent bots for the web or WhatsApp and in doing so enabling them to compete against companies with significantly greater resources.